triage/Rewards/README.md

 ## Requirements:
 1. Prevent double-spends (User shouldn't be able to spend more than they have).
 2. Populate customer's account with rewards points on creation
-3. Allow partners to authorize redemption of points
+3. Allow merchants to authorize redemption of points
-4. Allow customers and partners to see their balances
+4. Allow customers and merchants to see their balances

 ## Choices:
 1. [AWS Quantum Ledger](https://aws.amazon.com/qldb/) for the ledger